-"I like Welsh cakes because you don't have the stress of wondering if they'll rise or not, like a soufflé or scones or cup cakes.
-When you're making Welsh cakes, you always look like a very good baker - mistake free.
-They're good for cooking with young children: they can help with the mixing, dye them with food colouring (green was my favourite), cut shapes out of the mixture, pick out the raisins and sprinkle them with flour.
-You don't even have to cook them very long - I love half baked Welsh cakes!"
-Cerys Matthews
+With Welsh cakes you don't have the stress of wondering if they'll rise or not, like a soufflé or scones or cup cakes.
+They're good for cooking with young children: they can help with the mixing, cut shapes out of the mixture, pick out the raisins and sprinkle them with flour.
+You don't even have to cook them very long.

 - 225g/8oz self-raising flour, sieved

 - 110g/4oz salted butter